List of international presidential trips made by Maithripala Sirisena

-This is a list of international presidential trips made by Maithripala Sirisena, who served as the 7th President of Sri Lanka from 9 January 2015 to 18 November 2019.
+Maithripala Sirisena served as the 7th President of Sri Lanka from 9 January 2015 to 18 November 2019.
+This article documents all international presidential trips made by Sirisena during his term in office.

 Summary of international trips

 During his term, Maithripala Sirisena made 47 foreign trips to 29 countries.
 Sirisena never visited South America.

 Map of international trips made by Maithripala Sirisena as president: